 The prestige, glory, honour, fame, and riches that we accord to winners, and the ridicule, ignominy, anonymity, shame, and penury that are often the lot of losers have transcended the arena of sports and seeped into everyday life.
 In many places, especially where the free-market mantra prevails that unbridled competition is the best or only way to achieve the ideal society, we see cutthroat competition in its many guises.
 In the United States and elsewhere, it is considered perfectly fine to do many things that are or should be illegal, such as polluting the environment in order to reduce costs, bribing politicians with campaign donations in order to control their votes and the legislation they pass, and manipulating the legal system in order to prevent or invalidate rulings that go against oneself or one’s company, all for the sake of making money and making as much of it as possible, in the mistaken belief that this will produce the best possible society for all of its members.

 One reason why the losers, or those who are less well-off, tolerate this system is because many of them admire the winners, and so they believe that the winners deserve the riches that accrue to them.
-In other words, they have internalized this model of behaviour, just as, in past ages, many slaves also meekly accepted the model of slavery, even though they suffered because of it.
+In other words, they have internalized this model of behaviour, just as, in past ages, many slaves meekly accepted the model of slavery, even though they suffered because of it.
 Another reason for this tolerance is that, whether in business, industry, the stock market, gambling, lotteries, sports, arts, entertainment, or in other areas, the model of glorifying those who succeed begets in many people the belief – which in most cases is false – that they too can become as successful as their idols.